tomafro/tomafro.net/about/index.markdown

 ---
 layout: post
-title: About me, Tom Ward
+title: About Tom Ward
 hide_meta: true
 ---
-I'm a London based software developer, specialising in web applications.
-You can contact me at tom@popdog.net.
+I'm a London based freelance software developer, passionate about building the and improving the web.
+These days I mainly use [Ruby On Rails](http://rubyonrails.org), which I find far more productive than the alternatives.
+You can see some of the code I've written [on github](http://github.com/tomafro), or some of my [contributions to rails here](http://contributors.rubyonrails.org/contributors/tom-ward/commits).

+If you're interested in hiring me (or want to contact me for any other reason) my email is tom@popdog.net.

+<h2 style="padding-top:2em;">About tomafro.net</h2>
+This site is built using [jekyll](http://github.com/mojombo/jekyll/tree/master), the 'blog-aware, static site generator'.
+The theme was custom written from the ground up, and date archives and tag pages are generated using a rake task.
+The full source is available [here in github](http://github.com/tomafro/tomafro.net/tree/master).